 The list that you’ve downloaded will provide you with the details on where your website is showing up on the search result pages (SERPs).
 This data will help you avoid creating content for the keywords you’re already ranking for.
 Let’s say your website is ranking on the 2nd page or 3rd page, you don’t have to create content from scratch – just improve your existing content.

-You can compare and analyze the keywords you’re ranking for against the keywords your potential customers are searching in your industry.
+You can compare and analyze the keywords you’re ranking for against the keywords your potential customers are searching for in your industry.
 To know what keywords or key phrases your target audience use to find products and services in your industry, you should research and get the data from the following sources:

 - Competitors: List 5 top competitors in your industry.
 Just do the same thing that you did with your own.
 You can either use SEMRush or Ahrefs to get a list of keywords your competitors are ranking for.
 Export them into a spreadsheet for easy analysis.